Updated: December 15, 2022

 - Clearance Section – You could either have a permanent clearance section in an effort to attract bargain shoppers or create one seasonally to feature overstocked inventory.
 This slow-moving stock typically consists of items that have been in the store for at least 3 months.
 Clearance sections are a great way to try out different prices as well.

 - Seasonal – For retailers that order different stock seasonally (most of us out there), seasonal sales can be a great way to rid your inventory of excess products.
-Like the November 1 Halloween candy, consumers have learned to anticipate great seasonal discounts.
-Market your store as a destination this January, It will get those people back in your doors at other times of the year as well.
+Like November 1st Halloween candy, consumers have learned to anticipate great seasonal discounts.
+Market your store as a destination this January.
+This will get those people back in your doors at other times of the year as well.

 - Bundle Products – Pairing a best-seller with one of your poorly moving products is a great way to get things moving.
 Make the pair cheaper than the two would have been individually, of course, but price it so that you’re still making a profit.
 Consider also pairing a high-margin item with a low-margin one.
 Bundled deals are fun for customers and a great way of sneaking that overstock out your doors.